 Just because your blog is part of the Internet and uses technology does not make this topic the right one.

 A blogging category might be followed by a much smaller number of people but have a more dedicated community that is likelier to share.

 The Initial Push

-So by now you may already sense that it’s not just about content is king on social media.
-It depends.
-A king is nothing without a kingdom or an army.
-The good news is: You can overcome most of these 10 reasons why great content fails on social media.
-So try not to make these mistakes next time.
+The good news is: you can overcome most of these 10 reasons why great content fails on social media.
+Just try not to make these mistakes next time for a start.

-Ironically I published this post on a Friday night so any submission will fail ;-)
+Ironically I published this post on a Friday night so it might get overlooked.

-Nonetheless, do not wait, submit it, it’s my bad this time.
-Also I need some proof for my theories.
+Nonetheless, do not wait, share it!
+You can refrain from sharing as well.
+Either way: I need some proof for my theories.

 Last updated: November 26th, 2016.
 I added new links and context.
 I removed the original image for copyright reasons and added a new one.
 I fixed readability and the underlying code.
 Originally published on May 9th, 2008.